Translating Your App Content

 To demonstrate working with languages, you will create a new app from the blank app template.
 You will add some text to this app, as an example, but the app you create is to demonstrate the language features of Mendix and is not intended to be run.

-When you create an app from a Mendix template, there is one language available.
-This is English, United States, which you will usually set to be the Default language.
-This is the language which will be displayed when an end-user has no language selected, or when your app does not support their selected language.
+When you create an app from a Mendix template, there is one language available: English, United States.
+You usually set this to be the Default language.
+This is the language that is displayed when an end-user has no language selected, or when your app does not support their selected language.

 To create your app, do the following: